dinde451/jarr.d1/Jarulfs_Guide.md

 This chapter tries to explain how the game creates items and what factors affect the creation.
 Only items generated in the dungeon are discussed.
-Some of it applies to items created in town as well, but for more details about items created in town, see chapter 3.9.
+Some of it applies to items created in town as well, but for more details about items created in town, see CHAPTER_LINK_item-creation-in-town.
 Most of this chapter will not refer specifically to the Hive or the Crypt, but as with much else, they should be equivalent to Caves and Hell.
 Some quests will give you special items (not counting the special quest items).
-For information about them, see each individual quest in chapter 8.
+For information about them, see each individual quest in CHAPTER_LINK_quests.

 In most of the situations below the game has to pick a certain item, prefix/suffix, unique, spell, or other property of an item out of